UofT-DSI/git/02_activities/assignments/git_assignment.md

     > b.
 What is a _pull request_?

     > c.
-How do I open up a _pull request_?
+Describe the steps to open a _pull request_?

     > d.
-Give me a step by step guide on how to add someone to your repository.
+Describe the steps to add a collaborator to a repository (share write permissions)

     > e.
 What is the difference between `git` and `GitHub`?